sidd7200/price_predictor/README.md

 Machine Learning Model
 The house price prediction model was developed using Multiple Linear Regression.
 Key metrics used to evaluate the model include:

-Adjusted R²: Measures the proportion of variance explained by the model, adjusted for the number of predictors.
-Mean Absolute Error (MAE): Represents the average difference between the predicted prices and actual prices.
-Root Mean Squared Error (RMSE): Measures the standard deviation of prediction errors.
-The model performs well with a high R² value and low MAE and RMSE, indicating that it captures the key trends in Bangalore's real estate market.

 Technologies Used
 Streamlit: To build the web application interface.
 Pandas: For data manipulation and preprocessing.